 PFM is one of the oldest types of crowns that has been used for over 35 years.
 Though they are not as popular as they used to be, they are still in use.
 PFM crowns look like natural teeth and are strong, durable, and they have a very high success rate in the long run.

-The cost of a PFM crown could cost anywhere from $1,000 and $1,500.
-If you opt for porcelain fused-to-titanium alloys or gold alloys, it could cost more than metal alloy.
+The cost of a PFM crown could be anywhere from $1,000 to $1,500.
+If you opt for porcelain fused-to-titanium alloys or gold alloys, it could cost more than metal alloys.

 Zirconia crowns are made from zirconium dioxide, a very durable type of metal crown that’s related to titanium, although it’s categorized as a type of ceramic crown.